 It’s that time of year again when so many of us are starting to think about what we need to include in next year’s organisational budget.

-We asked our resident financial guru Anne Harrison for her tips about what you need to consider when preparing your next budget.
+We asked our resident Financial Manager for tips about what you need to consider when preparing your next budget.

 Start with your organisation’s strategic goals

 Budgeting is so much more than numbers.
 It’s about looking ahead, thinking about your future goals and plans.
 This will help you predict what your expenses and income might be.
 So, before you even open an excel spreadsheet you need to work out what you want to achieve over the next 12 months and how you will get there.

 Ask yourself these questions